How to Remove Closed Accounts From a Credit Report

 How Often Should You Check Your Credit Report and Score?

-It’s a good idea to check your credit score and report at least once a year, and sometimes more, to spot errors or fraud and to get a sense of your credit health.
+It's a good idea to check your credit report regularly in order to spot errors or signs of fraud.
+Learn how easy it is to check on your credit health.

 What Does – and Doesn’t – Show up on Your Credit Report